ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 8-bit signed integers, the other one with floating point numbers with the default constructor.
 In both cases, these matrices are expected to be invalid.

-You should now check the tests do pass:
+You should now check if tests pass:

 ```BASH { output_lines = "4-16" }
 cd build